Day 9 Sabah Road Trip Keningau Tenom Sipitang

 Jalan Sipitang - Tenom

-The train journey from Tenom to Beaufort is 48 km and takes approximately 2½ to 4 hours.
-The back door of the carriage is open, so you have a beautiful and unobstructed view of the landscape.
-There are two trains a day from Tenom to Beaufort, so plan your departure from Keningau well if you want to add this train journey to your trip.
+Buy a ticket for the Sabah State Railway and board for the ride from Tenom to Beaufort.
+The train follows the Sungai Padas River and passes by Crocker Range Park.
+The journey is 48 kilometers long and takes approximately 2.5 to 4 hours.
+The rear door of the carriage is open, giving you a beautiful unobstructed view of the landscape.
+Two trains depart daily from Tenom to Beaufort, so plan your departure from Keningau carefully if you wish to add this experience to your itinerary.

-The costs are 2.75RM / 0.65 $ / 0.55 € per person.
+Cost: 2.75 RM / 0.65 USD / 0.55 EUR per person.

-The train journey is very slow and follows the course of the Padas river on the left, the water is dark and muddy, if you are lucky you will see crocodiles in the river or along the banks.
+The train travels slowly and follows the Padas River on the left.
+The water is dark and muddy; with a bit of luck, you might see crocodiles in the river or along the banks.
+Along the route, you see lush tropical vegetation and occasionally small houses hidden in the jungle.

 Padas River view from the Train